 We also now have tooltips available throughout each section of the dashboard that link to our helpful in-depth knowledgebase articles.
 We spend a lot of time writing content in hopes that it saves you time.

 The next section of your WordPress site is the “Backups” tab.
 Our system automatically creates backups of your WordPress sites every day.
 You can create a manual backup any time using the backup button.
-We store a maximum of 14 consecutive backups at a time.
+Depending on your plan we store 14, 20 or 30 consecutive backups at a time.
 You can easily restore your site from a backup with a single click, or you can even restore it to staging.

 The next section of your WordPress site is the “Tools” tab.
 This is where all the really fun features are!
 In here you do all sorts of things: